altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 The dissolution of the Ministry of Military Affairs.<br/>
 Minister Beylard's transfer to the Ministry of Ceremony.<br/>
 Most of the employees got retrenched.<br/>
-And his view on how things would develop in the future… Regis finally realized Fanrine’s true intention out of countless possibilities.<br/>
+And his view on how things would develop in the future…<br/>
+Regis finally realized Fanrine’s true intention out of countless possibilities.<br/>
 "Hmm… The Généralissime Office would need to take over the work of the Ministry of Military Affairs.
 Right now, the Fourth Army is extremely lacking in manpower to deal with the administrative work."<br/>
 "I know about that."<br/>